peaBerberian/wasp-hls/README.md

      [Rust](https://www.rust-lang.org/) language)

-  2. Runs mostly in a Web Worker (even for media buffering when APIs are available), to reduce the influence an heavy UI can have on playback.
+  2. Runs mostly in a Web Worker (even for media buffering when APIs are available), to reduce the influence an heavy UI can have on playback (and in some situations vice-versa).

 Note that this is only a personal project as well as a proof of concept and it is still heavily in development.

 ## Why starting this project?